MyTooliT/ICOtronic/Documentation/Tutorials.md

 icon config
 ```

 If the file does not exist yet, then it will be created and filled with the content of the [default user configuration](https://github.com/MyTooliT/ICOtronic/blob/main/icotronic/config/user.yaml).
-For more information on how to change the configuration, please take a look [here](#changing-configuration-values).
+For more information on how to change the configuration, please take a look at the section [“Changing Configuration Values”](#changing-configuration-values).

 ### STU Commands